sansseriff/single-stage-to-jupyter/README.md

 This will walk you through a few steps to customize the link to your repo.

-You may also use a lone-liner with all your details entered:
+You may also use a one-liner with all your details entered:

 ```zsh
 ./initialize_repo.sh --user <your-github-username> --repo <your-new-repo> [--domain your.custom.domain] --yes